Lindeneg/generate-next-links/README.md

 inside the folder where the script is running from

 Options:
- -N --name [NAME]         name of generated TypeScript enum -P --path [PATH]         path to folder where 'pages' directory resides -O --out  [PATH]         path to folder where ts file will be written to -B --base [PATH]         custom base path, defaults to '/' -S --tab-size [INT]      specify tab size used in generated file -A --api                 include API paths found in '/pages/api' folder -R --root                include an 'INDEX' entry with path '/' -D --dry                 perform all operations except writing to disk -V --verbose             show all log messages in stdout -T --omit-timestamp      omit timestamp from written ts file
+ -N --name [NAME]         name of generated TypeScript enum               default: links -P --path [PATH]         path to folder where 'pages' directory resides  default: cwd -O --out  [PATH]         path to folder where ts file will be written to default: cwd -B --base [PATH]         define a custom base path to prefix all paths   default: / -S --tab-size [INT]      specify tab size used in generated file         default: 4 -A --api                 include API paths found in '/pages/api' folder -R --root                include a root entry with path [BASE] -D --dry                 perform all operations except writing to disk -V --verbose             show all log messages in stdout -T --omit-timestamp      omit timestamp from written ts file